mfukushim/map-traveler-mcp/README.md

 <img alt="img_5.png" src="https://raw.githubusercontent.com/mfukushim/map-traveler-mcp/for_image/tools/img_5.png" width="400"/>

+> Added gemini-2.5-flash-image-preview (nano-banana) to travel image generation

+Support for nano-banana has been added.
+Nano-banana's semantic mask allows you to generate composite travel images in a short time without setting remBg.

 > Supports both Streamable-HTTP and stdio (compliant with Smithery.ai's config interface)

 It can be used as a stdio-type MCP as before, or as Streamable-HTTP.